(AKA, “centers”, “hubs”, “stickers”) — Labels are the circle thing in the middle of your record.

 B&W PRINT (any B&W print is ok – photographs, drawings, halftones, anything that uses only the K [black] print plate):

 The two colors must be selected from the list of available colors below.
 The design must be a single SOLID color foreground (no halftones/shading) on a single SOLID color backdrop (again, no halftones/shading; and no knocked-out areas of white unless white is one of your two colors).
-Color choices are:
+Think of it as a solid foreground being printed on top of a 4 inch “dot” — that is about what 2-color labels are.

 Black (Process black – 100% K)